 Next, you’ll want to pick your main content formats and the channels you’ll use to distribute this content.

-As a B2B company, SEO will most likely be a big channel for you (so you can spend less on paid advertising).
+As a B2B company, SEO will most likely be a major channel for you (so you can spend less on paid advertising).
 Depending on your audience, you might also want to create videos or a podcast.

-DesignFiles publishes ebooks and long form blog posts.
+DesignFiles publishes ebooks and long-form blog posts.
 But, because designers are highly visual people, they also offer lots of video tutorials.

 You’ll also want to choose the right social media platforms.
-While many B2B companies are better suited towards LinkedIn, much of the DesignFiles audience spends most of their time on Facebook and Instagram.
+While many B2B companies are better suited to LinkedIn, much of the DesignFiles audience spends most of their time on Facebook and Instagram.
 That’s because most interior designers work with consumers, so those platforms are where their target audience lives.

 When you start with a deep understanding of your audience, it’s a lot easier to pick the right content formats and channels.

 According to Backlinko, list posts and why posts tend to receive the highest amount of social shares compared to other post types.

 A deep understanding of your audience will also help you come up with meaningful topics.